parthsingla2024-lang/Web-Programming/README.md

 # Web-Programming
-This repo contains all the Web Programming Tasks
+This repo contains all the Web Programming Tasks For Lab 8